Aysha E Arar

 –

-Aysha E Arar has had solo exhibitions at Château de Rochechouart – Musée d’art contemporain de la Haute-Vienne (2025); Sans titre, Paris (2024); Dvir Gallery, Tel Aviv, Paris & Brussels (2024 & 2023); 디스위켄드룸 ThisWeekendRoom, Seoul (2024); Beit HaGefen, Haifa (2023); Hayarkon 19, Tel Aviv (2022); Givat Haviva Art Gallery (2021).
-In October 2025, the artist will have a solo exhibition at CC Strombeek, Grimbergen (October 2025).
+Aysha E Arar currently has a solo exhibition at CC Strombeek, Grimbergen, which will travel to the Centre d’art contemporain de la Ferme du Buisson, Noisiel, in March 2026.
+Upcoming solo exhibitions include presentations at the RAK Art Foundation, Bahrain, and ARTFACTORY, Istanbul.
+Previous solo exhibitions include Château de Rochechouart – Musée d’art contemporain de la Haute-Vienne (2025), Sans titre, Paris (2024), Dvir Gallery, Tel Aviv, Paris & Brussels (2024 & 2023), ThisWeekendRoom, Seoul (2024), Beit HaGefen, Haifa (2023), Hayarkon 19, Tel Aviv (2022), and Givat Haviva Art Gallery (2021).

 Her work has been shown in group exhibitions at Palais des Beaux-Arts, Paris (2025); Kunsthaus Baselland, Münchenstein (2024); MO.CO.
 Panacée, Montpellier (2024); Cooper Cole, Toronto (2024); Sans titre, Paris (2024, 2022 & 2021); TAGELDIMDE / MIDDELGATE, Geel (2023); Edmond de Rothschild Center, Tel Aviv (2022); Umm al-Fahm Gallery (2022); Alfred Institute for Art and Culture, Tel Aviv (2021); Kultur Forum Dresden e.V., Dresden (2021); Albertinum Museum, Dresden (2021); Artura Gallery, Kfar Monash (2021); Balkont Gallery, Tel Aviv (2019); Dvir Gallery, Tel Aviv (2018); Ethiopian Embassy, Tel Aviv (2017); Helena Rubinstein Pavilion for Contemporary Art, Tel Aviv Museum, Tel Aviv (2017); Tel Aviv Cinematheque, Tel Aviv (2016); Excellence Project of the Jewish Festival, Krakow (2016).